araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 Just more noise doesn't work, gSDE (maybe?)
 Lower difficulty: yes!
 Curriculum in terrain generation (need to see if possible)

+Note: sde allow to have better performance without linear schedule

 ## Conclusion